figure002/setlyze/source/developer_guide.rst

 the source-code, he or she can easily navigate to that part of the source-code by the reference numbers used in the Technical Design.

-This documentation allows for easy navigation through SETLyze's code base.
-To start, use the links below that will guide you to the different design parts present in the Technical Design.

 Design Parts
 ------------

+The links below will guide you to the different design parts present in the Technical Design.
+Clicking on a design part will show you its description.
+Next to the description is a link "[source]" which links the the corresponding source-code.

 .. toctree::
    :maxdepth: 2